markcav/emailmarkcav.github.io/about.md

 ### More Information

-Life-long learner, father of 5, owner of 2.5 acre micro-farm, leader of data and analytics at Cisco, and believes asking the right question is better than give the right answer.
+Life-long learner, father of 5, owner of 2.5 acre micro-farm, leader of data and analytics at Cisco, and believe asking the right questions is better than giving the right answers.

 ### Contact me